StefanoDiPatti/An-algorithm-for-square-root-extraction-with-Mayan-symbols/README.md

 # AE2017 UNICT RadiceMaya

->  For more information, refer to the /doc folder where you will find information on how to install and use the application
+>  For more information, refer to the /doc folder where you will find information on how to install and use the application.
+Here you can find the uploaded version: https://www.dmi.unict.it/archelab/projects/ae2017unictradicemaya/index.html

 ## How to install